ShauryaPandey/StreetFighter/README.md

 - Priority which is used in processing interruptions
 This structure made it really conducive to extend and plug in new behaviors.
 ---
-## 💥Collisions and Impact Handling
+## 💥 Collisions and Impact Handling
 I wanted every object to be capable of collision, but C doesn’t give you inheritance or polymorphism.
 So I built:
 - A `Collider` struct
 - A `ColliderVTable` with function pointers: